 <ESMA_QUESTION_LATA_11>

-TYPE YOUR TEXT HERE
+Referring to our answers to Q3 and Q4, the definition for the proposed moment of disclosure in the list of protracted processes needs to be adjusted accordingly.

+The proposed wording in ANNEX I No. 1, 2, 4, 5, 6, 7, 8, 9, 10, 11, 14, 15, 26, 27, 36 will reflect our proposal if the last part of these paragraphs (“even where another body of the issuer(s) may have to give its final approval.”) will be deleted.

 <ESMA_QUESTION_LATA_11>

 Do you agree that the inside information to be delayed may in some cases be assessed against more than one announcement, whenever a clear conclusion about the issuer’s position on the subject matter cannot be drawn exclusively on the basis of the very latest communication?